pyri-project/pyri-sandbox/node/blockly_compile_node/README.md

 The node.js script `blockly_compile.js`  is used to compile Blockly programs into Python, since Blockly is a JavaScript application and can't be used directly in Python.
-The source script in this directory is combined into a single file, installed into the Python directory using the command `npm install_blockly_compiler`.
+The source script in this directory is combined into a single file, installed into the Python directory using the command `python install_blockly_compiler.py`.
 For development, the `PYRI_SANDBOX_BLOCKLY_COMPILER_DIR` can be set to the directory containing `blockly_compile.js`.

 The node program is designed to use the same format as Chrome "Native Messaging",